Singapore Chinese Orchestra: History

-Hu Bingxu was appointed the new music director in 1996 with Qu the deputy music director, and the orchestra expanded to 45 members.
+Hu Bingxu was appointed the new music director in 1996, with Qu the deputy music director, and the orchestra expanded to 45 members.
 It came under the Ministry of Information, Communications and the Arts in 1999.
 On 1 January 2000, it staged a it most ambitious project yet, a Millennium concert featuring 1,000 performers.
-Later mega concerts in 2004 featured 2,000 performers and over 4,000 in 2014.
-Hu left in 2000, and Tsung Yeh was appointed its music director in 2002 and has remained in the post since.
+Later mega concerts featured 2,000 performers in 2004 and over 4,000 in 2014.
+Hu left in 2000, and Tsung Yeh was appointed its music director in 2002, serving till 2023, when he stepped down and was appointed Conductor Emeritus.
+Quek Ling Kiong was promoted to Principal Conductor in the same year, being the first principal conductor of the Singapore Chinese Orchestra to have been born and bred in Singapore.

 Singapore National Youth Chinese Orchestra

-The Singapore National Youth Chinese Orchestra (SNYCO) is a group of young musicians between the ages of 11 to 25 years old.
+The Singapore National Youth Chinese Orchestra (SNYCO) is a group of young musicians between the ages of 10 and 26 years old.
 It has been under the management of Singapore Chinese Orchestra (SCO) since 2003 and held its premiere concert in 2004.
 Until January 2017, it was named the Singapore Youth Chinese Orchestra (SYCO).